 Obviously, once you have your baby you go on maternity leave – but have you considered whether your pregnancy might be more difficult at certain times of the year, depending on your job?

 If you know that your job requires you to travel more during a busy season, then you might want to avoid being in late pregnancy around then.

 Similarly, if your work is influenced by the wedding industry, the summer is bound to be your busiest time and being in full bloom during July and August won’t make your job any easier.

 Even not having your partner around during the end of the pregnancy might be a factor, so if their career is likely to have a similar effect, think hard about when your baby is likely to be born, and whether you’ll have enough support around you at that time.

-Depending on what season of the year your child is born, there are scientific patterns that show a child’s health can be affected by four different factors:
+Depending on what season your child is born in, there are scientific patterns that show a child’s health can be affected by four different factors:

 - Date of conception